-Fourth graders learn about historical and current events, influential people, and cause and effect of movement and migration in North America.
-Through inquiry, exploration, discussion, writing, and completion of projects, students learn about themselves and others.
-The fourth-grade social studies curriculum serves as a means to help students better understand the diverse world around them.
+Fourth graders learn about historical and current events, influential people, and causes and effects of growth and movement in the United States.
+Through inquiry, exploration, discussion, writing, and completion of projects.
+The fourth-grade social studies curriculum serves as a means to help students better understand the modern and multifaceted world they live in.